brunnopleffken/addictive-community/README.md

 We're glad you're interested to help develop Addictive Community.
 Be part of it reading our [Contribution Guidelines](https://github.com/brunnopleffken/addictive-community/blob/master/CONTRIBUTE.md).

+If you're interested to contribute with language packs, read the guidelines in its [official repository](https://github.com/brunnopleffken/addictive-community-languages).

 ## About the Author ##

 **Brunno Pleffken Hosti**, programmer well-versed in object-oriented PHP, JavaScript, .NET/C# (ASP.NET, Windows Forms, WPF and Windows Phone development) and ColdFusion.